MaGrosseGitHub/Xinput_GamePad_Controller/README.md

 //Add other default Parameters (Ex : LeftStick X&Y already have Horizontal and Vertical written, etc...)
 //Add smart autocomplete
 //Use custom editor for "enable controller"
-//Use structs (same as GamePadController) for computer inputs
 //Save/Load preconfigured inputs in a file
 ```